The cost of doing business: supporting you

 Running a commercial fleet is a major cost for many businesses, as this affects every part of the supply chain and in most instances now suppliers are passing on these costs.

-See below how petrol and diesel prices have fluctuated over recent times:
+See below how petrol and diesel prices have fluctuated year on year:

 Join the Zero Emissions Network

-The Zero Emissions Network (ZEN) is an award-winning initiative that supports businesses and residents in Newham save money, reduce emissions, and improve local air quality.
+The Zero Emissions Network (ZEN) is an award-winning initiative that supports businesses and residents in Newham to save money, reduce emissions, and improve local air quality.
 It offers free advice and services to switch to a range of low-emission transport options.
 ZEN has delivered 1000 emission-reducing initiatives to its members including electricians, florists, and hairdressers to name a few.
-By joining ZEN you can benefit from bespoke advice, free trials, cash-saving services, networking opportunities, loyalty discounts, and grants i.e. £2,500 towards cargo bikes until 1 September, for more details click here.
+By joining ZEN you can benefit from bespoke advice, free trials, cash-saving services, networking opportunities, loyalty discounts, and grants to join the Zero Emissions Network click here.

 Lowering your cost of recruitment

-Recruitment is not cheap, as there are many factors to consider such as the costs of which job websites to use and weighing up the costs involved.
-We recommend in these very difficult times, where every penny counts, to use the Councils recruitment service, Our Newham Work.
+Recruitment is not cheap, as there are many factors to consider such as the costs of which job websites to use and weighing up all the costs associated with hiring a new member of staff.
+We recommend in these very difficult times, where every penny counts, to use the Council's recruitment service Our Newham Work.

 In July 2022 the Royal Docks launched their action plan to become a living wage place by 2025.
 Anchor organisations like the University of East London, Tate & Lyle Sugars, London City Airport and London ExCeL are already accredited with the Living Wage Foundation and are actively championing the Royal Docks’ plan to increase uptake by 50% across all industries, enabling a pay rise for more than 3,000 workers.
 View our guide to Becoming a London Living Wage Employer.